pantheon-systems/documentation/source/_docs/drupal-cron.md

 ## Pantheon Cron Execution

 For every site environment, Pantheon executes cron at half past each hour to allow Drupal to perform any scheduled tasks.
-To do that, Pantheon internally invokes `drush cron`.
+To do that, Pantheon internally invokes `drush pantheon_cron 3600`.

 This bootstraps your site and invokes [drupal\_cron\_run](https://api.drupal.org/api/drupal/includes!common.inc/function/drupal_cron_run/7).